Mulc1b3R/genesis/README.md

 Then populates the project with the essential components : package.json , readme.md , .gitignore (node_modules) , index.html , server.js , auto-update.js , obfuscate-script.js.

-No need to 'npm init' , your project is initialized by the genesis event. (see also 'files' section below for and explanation of the auto-update).
+No need to ```npm init``` , your project is initialized by the genesis event. (see also 'files' section below for and explanation of the auto-update).

 ![terra](genesis.png)
 index.html